Vegan Avocado Chocolate Frosting

 Method

-Once set, the frosting won’t stick to your finger when you gently touch it, and you will be able to cleanly cut through it.
+3. Once set, the frosting won’t stick to your finger when you gently touch it and you will be able to cleanly cut through it.
 The frosting will gradually soften back to its original texture at room temperature.

 Notes

 1. Avocado – Make sure your avocado is ripe.
 If the flesh is still hard, it won’t blend smoothly.
-I also recommend weighing the avocado on a food scale for best results, since avocado size can vary.
-However, if you don’t have a scale, you can just taste the frosting once blended and add more cocoa powder and/or maple syrup if it tastes too much like avocado, or add a little extra avocado if it’s not thick enough.
+I also recommend weighing out your avocado flesh in grams on a food scale for best results.
+However, if you don’t have a scale, you can taste the frosting once blended and add more cocoa powder and/or maple syrup if it tastes too much like avocado, or add a little extra avocado if it’s not thick enough.

 3. Maple syrup – Taste the frosting once made and stir through a little more maple syrup if you want it sweeter.
-I think maple syrup works best in this recipe, but you can also use honey, brown rice syrup or sugar-free syrup.
+I think maple syrup works best in this recipe, but you can also use honey, brown rice syrup or sugar-free syrup if you prefer.

-4. Frosting cakes and cupcakes – The recipe makes about 1 cup of frosting, which should be enough to frost the top of an 8 inch or 20cm round cake or 6 cupcakes.
-You can double the recipe to frost the top and middle of a double layer 8 inch or 20cm round cake or 12 cupcakes.
+4. Frosting cakes and cupcakes – The recipe makes about 1 cup of frosting, which should be enough to frost the top of an 8 inch / 20 cm round cake or 6 cupcakes.
+You can double the recipe to frost the top and middle of a double layer 8 inch / 20 cm round cake or 12 cupcakes.

-5. When to make the frosting – It is best to make the frosting right before you want to use it.
-It has a spreadable or pipeable consistency as soon as it’s made, then firms up in the fridge.
+5. When to make the frosting – It’s best to make the frosting right before you want to use it.
+It has a spreadable consistency as soon as it’s made, then firms up in the fridge.

 6. Storage – Any leftover frosting can be stored in a sealed container in the fridge for up to 3 days.
-It will firm up and darken in color, but the flavor won’t be affected.
+It will firm up and darken in color slightly, but the flavor won’t be affected.

 Nutrition Facts